ivan-hc/AM/README.md

  		am -i --debug {PROGRAM}
  		am -i --force-latest {PROGRAM}
  		am -i --icons {PROGRAM}
+ 		am -i --sandbox {PROGRAM}

 **Description**:

 Install one or more programs or libraries from the list.
 With the "`--debug`" option you can see log messages to debug the script.
 For more details on "`--force-latest`", see the dedicated option, below.
 Use the "`--icons`" flag to allow the program to use icon themes.
 It can also be extended with additional flags (see "`--toolpack`").
+The "`--sandbox`" flag allows you to set sandboxes for AppImage packages.

 NOTE: Since this is an "install" option, you can add the "`--user`" flag to install apps locally.
 See "`--user`" at the bottom to learn more.

 ------------------------------------------------------------------------
-### `install-appimage`, `-ia`
+### `install-appimage`, `-ia`, `-ias`

  		am -ia {PROGRAM}
  		am -ia --debug {PROGRAM}
  		am -ia --force-latest {PROGRAM}
  		am -ia --icons {PROGRAM}
+ 		am -ia --sandbox {PROGRAM}
+ 		am -ias {PROGRAM}

 **Description**:

 Same as "install" (see above) but for AppImages only.
+Option "`-ias`" (aka Install AppImage & Sandox) is equivalent to "`-ia --sandbox`", to set sandboxes for AppImage packages.

 ------------------------------------------------------------------------
 ### `lock`